dyslexicanaboko/FJS/docs/List.md

 ]
 ```

 Excellent!
 Now the whole array is trashed... thanks!
 All the values were replaced by the number nine.
 There are overloads for the `fill()` function, but at this point - no thanks!
 JS Arrays has every function available except one for actually adding items to an array properly.
-It's amazing.
+It's awe-inspiring.
 Therefore, here is the real solution I have learned to properly add items to an array.

 ```JavaScript
 //Do not specify capacity